-Since many years wild seals can be observed in the direct vicinity of the Marine Science Center.
-Two individuals, a female harbour seal and a male grey seal, haul out on the outer floating elements of the enclosure, and interactions between the seals inside and outside the enclosure occur regularly.
+For a number of years now wild seals could be observed swimming in the direct vicinity of the Marine Science Center or hauling out on the outer pontoons of the enclosure.
+Interactions between our seals inside and the wild animals outside the enclosure could be observed.

-In the farer surrounding of the Marine Science Center an adult female harbour seal could often be found.
-She was absolutely not afraid of people and was enjoying the beach of Hohe Düne close to the helicopter airfield.
-She could be observed while hunting inside and outside the marina.
-In summer 2012 another young harbour seal joined her.
+In the wider surroundings of the Marine Science Center an adult female harbour seal called Horst could often be seen hauled out on Hohe Düne beach where she did express no signs of fear of humans.
+She also could be observed hunting inside and outside the marina.
+During the summer of 2012 another young harbour seal joined her.
 However, unfortunately both seals died within one week in mid September.
-The causes of their death of both animals are unclarified until now.
+The causes of their deaths remain unknown.

 In spring 2016 we had an exotic flying guest - an inca tern.